-TOKYO (AP) — Japanese automaker Suzuki is apologizing for improper road tests on some of its models but denies it illegally falsified mileage numbers.
+Japanese automaker Suzuki Motor Corp. apologized Wednesday for improper road tests, but denied reports that it illegally falsified mileage numbers.

 Suzuki Motor Corp. shares fell in Tokyo trading Wednesday on Japanese media reports the company might have cheated on mileage, but recovered to close down 9 percent.

-Nissan Motor Co. then bought a 34 percent stake in Mitsubishi for 237 billion yen ($2.2 billion), which Nissan Chief Carlos Ghosn called a deal because Mitsubishi stock had plunged more than 40 percent after the scandal broke.
+Earlier this month, Nissan Motor Co. said it will buy a 34 percent stake in Mitsubishi for 237 billion yen ($2.2 billion).
+Nissan Chief Carlos Ghosn called that a deal because Mitsubishi stock had plunged more than 40 percent after the scandal broke.

 Suzuki, whose lineup focuses on minicars, or models with small engines that make them eligible for tax breaks in Japan, said the dubious tests did not affect models sold abroad.

 Suzuki Chairman Osamu Suzuki appeared before reporters at the transport ministry and bowed to apologize.
 The government instructed all automakers to check on mileage tests after the Mitsubishi scandal surfaced.